-We love working with awesome people, join us!
+We love working with awesome people, check out our jobs page!

 Angie is Director of Growth at Hackbright.
 She co-founded Women 2.0, a media company promoting women in high-growth entrepreneurship.
 From leading the editorial and content at Women 2.0, Angie built Women 2.0's online presence (website, newsletter, social media marketing) from the ground up starting in 2005.
 She also founded the San Francisco chapter of Girl Geek Dinners in 2008, organizing frequent Bay Area Girl Geek Dinners with Sukrutha Bhadouria Raman.
 The sold-out dinners for technical women in the Silicon Valley are the hottest ticket in town.

 Previously, Angie held roles in product management and web UI design at various tech startups in the Silicon Valley.
 Angie holds a B.A. in English and Social Welfare from UC Berkeley.
 Follow her on Twitter at @thisgirlangie.